 I am enamored with wide open spaces.
 I love looking out and not being able to see the end.
 I em enthralled with unending horizons and roads that disappear into nothing.
 I am getting my fill here by the ocean.
 The beach just goes on and on and on, never ending.
 I mean, it seems as if you could walk it for days and not run out of beach.
 It amazes and intrigues me.

-I am not sure where this infatuation came from, as I had no views as a kid.
+I am not sure where this infatuation came from.
+I had no views as a kid.
 I mean, I grew up on the suburbs of Detroit, where it was flat and littered with cement and houses and strip malls.
 There were no mountains, no seas, no vistas to take your breath away.
 During my childhood, we spent a couple vacations on one of the great lakes, not sure which one, and that was pretty close.
 Those lakes are so big you cannot see the other side.
 I only remember playing on the shore, with the black slate rocks and trying to see who could get the most skips out of their stone.
-We had to be careful walking around as those rock edges could really cut you, too.
+We had to be careful walking around that shore as those edges could really cut you, too.

 I love being at the top of the mountain, even if the climb there scares the literal shit out of me.
 I like the vantage point of being able to see the weather coming at you, watching it for hours on end, as the clouds form, storms track, suns set and rise.
 Something about being at a vantage point just makes me feel good, feel centered, feel whole.
 I feel part of something greater than myself in these places, yet I feel part of it, too.

 Perhaps it is a visual representation of what I believe down to may core, that I am merely a small part of this world, of this Universe.
 I am merely one grain on these sands of time, small and insignificant in the grand scheme of things.
 Perhaps it is my deep rooted sense of God and of something greater than myself that overtakes me when I see a landscape or seascape or mountain-scape that I know is more powerful and timeless and endless that I will ever be.
 Reminding me of my smallness, yet of my place in this world.
-Letting me know the enormity of this place of which I am but a part.
+Reminding me of the enormity of this place of which I am a part.

 I have lived in houses that had a view of sorts.
 Something out the window to see.
 I would arrange my furniture to face that window.
 Like it was a TV, the view was the focal point.
-I could, and did, sit and just watch.
+I could, and did, sit and just watch out the window.
 Look at the weather, the clouds, the cars or wildlife, whatever was happening had my attention.
 Maybe I would be playing a little computer game or playing on the internet as well.
 But, in between whatever I was doing, I would stare out the window and watch.
 It was comforting.
 Somehow I was connecting with that thing that was greater than me, that vast expanse I have been so enamored with.
 Even if all I could get was a little snippet of a view, just a taste of what was really out there, I needed to see something.